aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/tga/_index.md

 ﻿---
-title: Convert from TGA to other formats Via .NET
+title: Convert from TGA(Targa Graphic) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/tga
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from TGA to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from TGA(Targa Graphic) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from TGA Via .NET" h2="Convert from TGA to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from TGA(Targa Graphic) Via .NET image API" h2="Convert from Targa Graphic to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from TGA" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from TGA(Targa Graphic)" %}}
 Aspose.Imaging allows automate a lot of conversions from TGA to other formats on .NET platform.
+Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from TGA:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">